peaBerberian/wasp-hls/README.md

 media player, the open-source [RxPlayer](https://github.com/canalplus/rx-player) so this is not something totally out of the blue.

-However even after stating that, `Wasp-hls` doesn't really answer any real worthwile need I personally observed when working on the RxPlayer.

-The real reasons why I started this project are more personal, mainly:
+The reasons why I started this project are mainly:

   - to see how IO-heavy logic (like we have here with many requests, media segments streaming, playback observation, network metrics etc.) using web